SuperHeavyBallet/TOP-Shopping-Cart/TOP-Shopping-Cart/README.md

 - Make Home Page Products link to shop
 - `Perhaps Categorise Products, add 'type' prop to each JSON entry and create sorting algorithm to output in sections`
 - Expand Footer Content
-- Organise shop product display into categories
+- `Organise shop product display into categories`
 - Fix cart item images not being consistent size
+- Add  more Products
+- `Add + and - buttons to shopping cart item quantity to add or remove`
+- Make side menus link to shop page at specific section
+- Fix adjust quantity buttoms for checkout shopping cart